 Starting in 2014, additional former shareholders of Postbank, who accepted the 2010 tender offer, brought similar claims as Effecten-Spiegel AG against Deutsche Bank which are pending with the Regional Court Cologne and the Higher Regional Court of Cologne, respectively.
 On 20 October 2017, the Regional Court Cologne handed down a decision granting the claims in a total of 14 cases which were combined in one proceeding.
-The Regional Court Cologne took the view that Deutsche Bank was obliged to make a mandatory takeover offer already in 2008 so that the appropriate consideration to be offered in the takeover offer should have been $\in$ 57.25 per Postbank share (instead of $\in$ 25).
-The additional consideration per share owed to shareholders which have accepted the takeover offer would thus amount to $\in$ 32.25.
+The Regional Court Cologne took the view that Deutsche Bank was obliged to make a mandatory takeover offer already in 2008 so that the appropriate consideration to be offered in the takeover offer should have been € 57.25 per Postbank share (instead of € 25).
+The additional consideration per share owed to shareholders which have accepted the takeover offer would thus amount to € 32.25.
 Deutsche Bank appealed this decision and the appeal was assigned to the 13th Senate of the Higher Regional Court of Cologne, which also heard the appeal of Effecten-Spiegel AG.

 In 2019 and 2020 the Higher Regional Court Cologne called a number of witnesses in both cases.
 The individuals heard included current and former board members of Deutsche Bank, Deutsche Post AG and Postbank as well as other persons involved in the Postbank transaction.
-In addition, the Higher Regional Court Cologne issued orders for the production of relevant transaction documents entered into between

-Deutsche Bank and Deutsche Post AG in 2008 and 2009.
+In addition, the Higher Regional Court Cologne issued orders for the production of relevant transaction documents entered into between Deutsche Bank and Deutsche Post AG in 2008 and 2009.
 Deutsche Bank had therefore deposited the originals of these documents with the court in 2019.

 On 16 December 2020, the Higher Regional Court Cologne handed down a decision and fully dismissed the claims of Effecten-Spiegel AG.
 Further, in a second decision handed down on 16 December 2020, the Higher Regional Court Cologne allowed the appeal of Deutsche Bank against the decision of the Regional Court Cologne dated 20 October 2017 and dismissed all related claims of the relevant plaintiffs.
-The Higher Regional Court Cologne has granted leave to appeal to the German Federal Court (Bundesgerichtshof) as regards both decisions and all relevant plaintiffs have lodged their respective appeals with the Federal Court end of January and beginning of February 2021, respectively.
+The Higher Regional Court Cologne has granted leave to appeal to the German Federal Court of Justice ("BGH") as regards both decisions and all relevant plaintiffs have lodged their respective appeals with the BGH end of January and beginning of February 2021, respectively.
+The BGH held an oral hearing on 13 September 2022.
+According to its preliminary oral assessment, the BGH tends to again remand both cases back to the lower court (i.e. the Higher Regional Court Cologne) for a further clarification and assessment of relevant facts.
+It scheduled a separate date for the announcement of a decision on 13 December 2022.